mslonik/Hotstrings/README.md

 ## Import of libraries

+Existing collections of **(trriggerstring, hotstring)** definitions in form of static auto-replace .ahk files can be imported into *Hotstrings* application.
+Before you start, make sure that such a file contains only definitions.
+It means that if .ahk file contains additionaly some lines of code, that code have to be stripped out first.
+A good example is process of importing [Autocorrect.ahk].

+If the file is correctly imported (converted from .ahk to .csv format), then it is automatically loaded and added to list "Select hotstring library".

+*Tips*:

+ * One can find collections of existing auto-replace .ahk files on Internet.
+ * In so called application office suits are autocorrect collections (Libre Office, Microsoft Office), which can be exported from those and imported to *Hotstrings* application.
+This can be especially useful for foreign  languages, which are not so greatly supported with [Autocorrect.ahk].
+ * Big collection of autocorrect definitions for various languages in Libre Office is available at GitHub: [Libre Office dictionaries].

 ## Export of libraries

+Existing collections of **(trriggerstring, hotstring)** definitions in *Hotstrings* format (.csv) can be exported to format of AutoHotkey (.ahk), both: static auto-replace .ahk files and dynamic auto-replace .ahk files; dynamic auto-replace definitions uses *Hotsting()* AutoHotkey function.

+*Warning!* The *Hotstrings* application offer few advantages over AutoHotkey format, e.g. one **triggerstring** can be associated with few **hotstrings** (so called MSI, MCL definitions).
+If this is a case and you would like to export such definition, only one of them will be active.
+The rest will be commented out.

+*Tips*:
+ * Only *Hotstring* application provides additional functionalities enabling quick and easy editing of existing **(trriggerstring, hotstring)** definitions with GUI, optional hotstrings associated with the same triggerstring, triggerstring tips.
+But if these options aren't necessary to you, you can convert existing collections into AutoHotkey format and upload them as any other script.

+## Enable/disable of triggerstring tips

+The triggerstring tips are enabled by default (see menu: *Configuration → Triggerstring tips →  Enable/Disable*) and generated / sorted dynamically on time of writing.
+When numerous set of libraries are uploaded, the time necessary to display triggerstring tips can significantly increase.
+It is possible to filter out triggerstring tips for specific libraries, just enter menu: *Libraries configuration → Enable/disable triggerstring tips* and tick out undesired library.

+## Loaded hotstrings counter

+The GUI of *Hotstrings* application enable quick hint about amount of loaded hotstrings.
+In bottom right corner of the *Hotstrings* window is visible counter *Loaded hotstrings*.

+![Loaded hotstrings counter][]

+# Localization
+(…) to be continued...

 # [Other remarks](#table-of-content "Return to Table of content")
 Other remarks helpful in everyday working with hotstrings.